MikeRogers0/LivePage/README.md

+# No longer Maintained

+Unfortunately on the 10th February 2020, I decided it was time to stop supporting LivePage.
+Primary this is because my development process locally has changed, so I don't use it day to day.
+For alternatives, please consider [react-hot-loader](https://github.com/gaearon/react-hot-loader) & [Vue Loader](https://vue-loader.vuejs.org/guide/hot-reload.html).

 # LivePage

 LivePage is a developer tool which reloads website resources (such as CSS, HTML and JavaScript) as they change on the server, so you are always looking at the most up-to-date version of a web page.
 It can make developing websites a lot faster, by helping productivity.
 You can install LivePage via the [Chrome Web Store](https://chrome.google.com/webstore/detail/livepage/pilnojpmdoofaelbinaeodfpjheijkbh/details).